DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 You can still get an adviser if you're an undergraduate student not in your final year.

-Our explore teaching advisers can help you find out more about what teaching is really like.
+Our explore teaching advisers can help you find out what teaching is really like.

 <a href="/explore-teaching-advisers">Find out more about explore teaching advisers</a>.